Kyle Boddy

 Kyle Boddy (born 1983) is an American baseball pitching trainer and consultant.
 He is the founder and owner of the baseball performance training system Driveline Baseball, which uses a sabermetric approach to increase pitching velocity and improve conditioning.
-On September 17, 2021, it was announced that they "mutually agreed to no longer continue their professional relationship" with the Cincinnati Reds.

 Early life and education

 Boddy was born and raised in Parma, Ohio.
 He attended Baldwin Wallace University in Berea, Ohio, where he studied computer science and economics before ultimately dropping out.

 Career

 Data science and coaching

 After college, Boddy worked exposing security flaws at PokerStars, an online poker site; at Microsoft for a year; and in various data science jobs.
 He also coached baseball at Roosevelt High School in Seattle for two years.
 Reading Michael Lewis' 2003 book Moneyball, about Oakland Athletics general manager Billy Beane's sabermetric approach to assembling his team, inspired Boddy to start researching and testing player development methods.